-- Gastrointestinal surgery (surgery of the stomach, intestines and appendix)
+- Gastrointestinal surgery (of the digestive tract including stomach, intestines and appendix)

 - Removal or repair of abdominal organs (such as the liver, pancreas, gallbladder and stomach)

-- Vascular surgery (surgery on arteries or veins) such as aneurysm repair and endarterectomy (removal of plaque from artery walls)
+- Vascular surgery (on arteries or veins) such as aneurysm repair and endarterectomy (removal of plaque from artery walls)